MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 # Thinking in DataKnots

-In this introduction, we describe DataKnots as a language-embedded library used for vectorized computation, rather than as a user-oriented database query language.
-In this library, each `DataKnot` is a container holding structured, often interrelated, vectorized data.
-Each `Combinator` is variable-free algebraic expression that specifies how to transform one DataKnot to another.
+DataKnots is a Julia library for constructing computational pipelines.
+DataKnots permit the encapsulation of data transformation logic so that they could be independently tested and reused in various contexts.

+This library is named after the type of data objects it manipulates, DataKnots.
+Each `DataKnot` is a container holding structured, often interrelated, vectorized data.
+DataKnots come with an in-memory column-oriented backend which can handle tabular data from a CSV file, hierarchical data from JSON or XML, or even interlinked YAML graphs.
+DataKnots could also be federated to handle external data sources such as SQL databases or GraphQL enabled websites.

+Computations on DataKnots are expressed using `Pipeline` expressions.
+Pipelines are constructed algebraically using pipeline primitives and combinators.
+Primitives represent relationships among data from a given data source.
+Combinators are components that encapsulate logic.
+DataKnots provide a rich library of these pipeline components, and new ones could be coded in Julia.
+Importantly, any Julia function could be *lifted* to a pipeline component, providing easy and tight integration of Julia functions within DataKnot expressions.

 To start working with DataKnots, we import the package: